 The Birmingham Zoo offers both ongoing and special event volunteer opportunities.
 The Wells Fargo ZooLight Safari volunteers may be asked to help with a tractor-pulled hay ride, holiday crafts, games, story time, train rides and other entertaining activities.
 E-mail Courtney to learn more about special event and weekly volunteer opportunities.

-If you are interested in being matched as a Bulldog Buddy with a participant from the Turning Points program, please e-mail Meg Boothe at firstname.lastname@example.org.
+If you are interested in being matched as a Bulldog Buddy with a participant from the Turning Points program, please fill out the application on our "forms" tab.
+For questions, e-mail Meg Boothe at email@example.com.